One of the most famous and highly esteemed green teas in China.

 It is named after a well near Xihu (West Lake) near the city of Hangzhou (Zhejiang Province), around which the first green tea bushes grew.

-No.345 – notes of hazelnut, roasted seeds, edamame beans, green asparagus, green peas.
+Notes of hazelnut, roasted seeds, edamame beans, green asparagus, green peas.

 Its traditional drinking style is in a long glass in which we put 3 grams of tea and then pour the water, then start sipping, refill.

 Water temperature: 70-75ºC.
 From fresh spring, mineral water or filtered water